 Varicella, commonly known as chicken pox, is most common amongst children and is a highly contagious disease.
 After a chicken pox infection, the virus hides in nerve cells and can come back years later and cause a disease called shingles.

 Although it’s not required by the Washington State Department of Health, the flu vaccine is recommended annually.
-The flu can cause children to miss about 38 million school days each year.
+Every year in the US, approximately 38 million school days are missed due to children getting the flu.

 You’re welcome to call your local pharmacist and make a vaccination appointment ahead of time.
 Or, simply arrive in-store when it’s convenient for you.
 Either way, we’ll make sure you’re quickly cared for.